 Only when we parents understand that our desire for our children’s extraordinariness comes from our own inner state of longing and lack, will we release our children from the burden of making ourselves feel better.

-Consider bringing mindful parenting into your daily lives.
+Consider bringing mindful parenting moments into your daily lives.
 Your children need your full attention here and now.